Chapter 13:

 Part 5

 “Katie, babe, come on!
 You know me!
 I wouldn’t do anything that could put you at risk!”
-Owner of the Trenton Theater House, Matthew, pleaded with Katie Vang, his star and lover over the phone!
+Owner of the Trenton Theater House, Matthew, pleaded with his star and lover over the phone!
 “Nothing has been moved through the theater house in months!
 I swear to you; I have only ever moved drugs!”
-Though she listened intently, Katie didn’t bother to respond.
-She was sickened both by Matthew’s ineptitude and carelessness.
+Though Katie Vang listened intently, she didn’t bother to respond; sickened both by Matthew’s ineptitude and carelessness.
 “Babe, I told you I’d get you to the big screen, remember?
 I’m the one, trust me!
 I am that guy!”
-Without a word, Katie hung up, and finished putting on her work skirt, then exited the utility closet to the front of Captain Louie’s Ale House.
-Matthew’s persistence only drove the wedge between him and Katie deeper.
+Without a word, Katie hung up.
+Putting on her work skirt, the waitress exited a utility closet in Captain Louie’s Ale House ready to work.
+Matthew’s persistence only drove that wedge between them deeper.

 (Fuck that.
 I’m done with Matthew!)
-Katie grabbed a menu, hardly paying attention to the patron who entered the restaurant.
-(That dumbfuck!
+Katie grabbed a menu at the front, paying no mind to a patron entering the restaurant.
+(Dumbfuck!
 Human trafficking and drug running?!
-Are you serious!?)
+Are you serious?!)
 She presented the customer with a picture perfect smile, despite his imposing physique.
 (Should I turn him into the police, get ahead of everything?)
 She led the man to one of the many empty tables and handed him the menu.
 “Sir, whenever you’re ready to order, let me know.”
-Like a professional, she appeared unfazed on the surface while still in deep thought.
+Like a professional, unfazed on the surface while still in deep thought.

 “No problem!
 Coming right up!”
 Katie strolled back to the bar, feeling the man’s eyes tracking her rear the whole way.
 (Another one of these types, huh?
 Well, I’ll probably get a good tip, even if I also get a bunch of creepy compliments.)
 A thought popped into the redhead’s mind.
-(Now that I think about it, I haven’t heard from Spike in a bit.
-He normally texts the group in the morning, then tries to send me a message separately.
+(Now that I think about it, I haven’t heard from Spike yet.
+Dude normally replies to Vernon in the group chat every morning, then tries to send me a message separately acting cool.
 Maybe the idea of…oh god, what was the name I made up?
 Can’t even remember.
 Whatever.
 Hopefully the idea of me having a boyfriend finally scared him off.)
 Despite Katie’s firmness, a bit of camaraderie was fostered between her and Nicolaus. (…) Even to the point that she did check when he last looked at the group messenger.
 (Offline for a few hours, huh?
 He'll message me sooner or later.)

 “Hey, Vang!
 What are you doing?!
-Just because it’s slow right now, doesn’t mean you can slack off!”
-Her boss shouted for Katie from the bar, as she’d stopped reading messages on her phone.
+Just because it’s slow doesn’t mean you can slack off!”
+Her boss shouted from the bar, making Katie nearly drop her phone.

 “No big rush, pretty lady!”
-With a booming voice able to shake the whole room, the customer assured the object of his affection.
-Katie brought the Shepherd's pie over to the hearty patron still mowing over the idea of turning Matthew into the police.
+With a booming voice able to shake the whole room, the customer assured his object of affection.
+Katie brought the hearty patron his Shepherd's pie while still mowing over if she should turn Matthew into the police.
 “Pretty lady, you got something on your mind?”

 “Oh!
 No, it’s nothing!
 Just thinking about life.”
 Again, a bright smile.
-Katie had mastered her façade, truly an actress deep to her core.
+A walking talking façade, truly Katie Vang was an actress deep to her core.

 “You know something, in my line of work we’re expected to remember names and faces.”
-Taking a sip of his coffee, the man leaned back, causing the wooden chair to creak heavily under his muscular frame.
+The man’s wooden chair creaked heavily under his muscular frame, taking a sip of his coffee and leaning back.
 “Job’s kept me in this town for a little over two months now, and I’ve got to say, it’s been really boring; except when I went to a play recently.”

-“…” Suspicion of the man grew.
+“…” Suspicion sparked.
 Katie’s eyes quickly shifted to her boss, signaling him to be wary. “…Sir, what are you talking about?”

 “I’m saying I saw you on stage.
 You stand out, pretty lady!
-Makeup don’t exactly hide the freckles, neither does the blonde wig.”
+Makeup don’t exactly hide those freckles; blonde wig don’t hide the red locks.”
 Out of the corner of her eye, the alerted waitress noted her boss bringing his phone up.
 “Don’t worry sir!
 I’m just here to get some food, and offer the lady a job, then I’ll be on my way!
 Maybe stop off at the gym if I have time.”
-Without even turning his head, the man identified the owner of the bar at his back!
+Without even turning his head, the owner’s actions his back were identified perfectly!
 “What do you think, pretty lady?”

 “…Who are you?”